cypress-io/cypress-documentation/source/faq/questions/dashboard-faq.md

 You can read more {% url 'here' dashboard-introduction%}.

-## {% fa fa-angle-right %} What is a test recording?

-A test recording occurs when `cypress run`  is called with the `--record` flag.
-When a record `--key` is also supplied this will result in {% url "test run data" runs %} being "recorded" to the Dashboard.
-This data includes test output, screenshots and video ({% url "if configured" configuration#Screenshots %}) and test results.

 ## {% fa fa-angle-right %} How do I record my tests?

 1. First {% url 'set up the project to record' projects#Setup %}.